Date First Published: July 29, 2014

 Clinical care processes are iterative or cyclical in nature i.e. the processes are repeated as and when necessary.
 Therefore, as subsequent work processes are performed more information are generated.

 Clinicians (i.e. all professionals involved in direct patient care) are very dependent on data already available to perform their work.
 Therefore, from this perspective clinical care processes should be considered as a series of data / information management activities.
-Access to accumulated data is indispensable because a large part of clinical processes are cognitive (thinking) processes with data being the main input and output.
+Being able to access to accumulated data is indispensable because a large part of clinical processes are cognitive (thinking) processes with data being the main input and output.

 This article discusses the process of information gathering in general and specifically, data gathering at the initial part of care.
 Data collection for purposes of monitoring, diagnosis, treatment planning, monitoring and progress review and assessment are discussed in separate articles dealing with them.

-At subsequent encounters data is continually collected for purposes of monitoring, progress review and evaluation.
+At subsequent interaction with the patient (encounters) data is continually collected for purposes of monitoring, progress review and evaluation.

 BUILDING A PROFILE OF THE PATIENT

 Patient care is not just about treating the disease but the patient as a whole.
-Therefore, there is a need to have sufficient information regarding the patient for making decisions, implementation of management plans, communications and imparting information.
+Therefore, there is a need to have sufficient information regarding the patient to allow for special considerations to be made in making decisions, implementation of management plans, communications and imparting information.

 It is important to identify the patient with certainty so as to ensure that: